 An offloading concept locating tasks and resources to a place where close to users can be applied to this VRU use case so that a service can be provided to users with very short delay.
 Introducing the offloading concept to oneM2M requires new features to oneM2M system such as offloaded resources need to be kept in sync with the original ones.

 Source

 REQ-2018-0047R05 Use case for Vulnerable Road Users Discovery using Edge/Fog Computing

 Actors

-VRU Application: An application analyses various information to detect and warn potential conflicts casued by discovered VRU and HVs that it is supporting.
+VRU Application: An application analyses various information to detect and warn potential conflicts caused by discovered VRU and HVs that it is supporting.